paulca55/hubspot-local-development/README.md

-# HubSpot Local Development (CSS, JavaScript and Images)
+# HubSpot local development (CSS, JavaScript and images)

 _**Disclaimer**: this is not an official HubSpot project and is in no way affiliated with HubSpot._